 A Registered Music Therapist (RMT) is a music therapist who is registered with the Australian Music Therapy Association (AMTA).
-A Registered Music Therapist needs to complete a certified university course in music therapy and maintain their skills through ongoing professional development as approved by the AMTA.
+To be eligible to register with AMTA, a Registered Music Therapist needs to complete a certified university course in music therapy and maintain their skills through ongoing professional development as approved by the AMTA.

-Currently in Australia, music therapy at is a masters course offered at The University of Melbourne and The Western Sydney University.
+Currently in Australia, music therapy training is at a master's level and courses are offered at The University of Melbourne and The Western Sydney University.
 The course is two years full time.

 Why use a Registered Music Therapist?

-Registered Music Therapists are not only skilled musicians.
-They have trained at uni to understand how music can have an effect on people’s behaviours, feelings and thoughts.
-Music therapists use their training and musical ability to help clients achieve goals.
-These goals may include improved communication, function, movement, mood, feelings, and/or spiritual goals.
+Registered Music Therapists are not only skilled musicians, they are trained in understanding the effects music experiences can have on behaviours, feelings, thoughts and actions.
+Music therapists use their therapy training and musical ability to facilitate interactive musical experiences to help clients achieve goals.
+These goals may include improved communication, cognition, physical function, mood, wellbeing, and/or spiritual goals.